Entropy-Warrior/pythonchat/README.md

 pip install -r requirements.txt
 ```

-3. Download the embedding model:
+3. Download the embedding model (not needed if using Docker):
 ```bash
 python download_model.py
 ```